 Having visited Bassano del Grappa a number of years ago, we returned here in 2009 for a tour of the Montegrappa factory and a visit to the town.

 The history of this town has been tied to the World Wars.
-Infact, it was originally called Bassano Veneto but after thousands of soliders lost their lives in a battle the name was changed to Bassano del Grappa as the battles took place on Mont Grappa.
+Infact, it was originally called Bassano Veneto but after thousands of soldiers lost their lives in a battle the name was changed to Bassano del Grappa as the battles took place on Mont Grappa.
 The symbol of the town is the wooden pontoon bridge.
 Designed by the famous architect Andrea Palladio in 1569.
 The bridge we see today is a result of rebuilding.
 It was destroyed many times during World War II.
-In fact, at one time after the bridge was destroyed, Alpine solidiers, the Alpini, took up a private collection to have the bridge completely rebuilt.
+In fact, at one time after the bridge was destroyed, Alpine soldiers, the Alpini, took up a private collection to have the bridge completely rebuilt.